CostBy County

 Every page on the site is built from primary-source datasets: the U.S. Census Bureau American Community Survey (ACS) 5-Year Estimates.
 Each statistic is attributed to its source, and the underlying methodology is published on the methodology page.

-Logan is not a financial advisor, real-estate professional, or licensed appraiser, and CostByCounty does not present itself as a financial-advisory resource.
+The editorial team is not a financial advisor, real-estate professional, or licensed appraiser, and CostByCounty does not present itself as a financial-advisory resource.
 We do not provide investment advice, mortgage recommendations, or relocation consulting.
-Our role is the data-editor role — verify the numbers, respect the underlying confidence intervals, and decline to publish anything that strays beyond what the source data supports.
+Our role is to verify the numbers, respect the underlying confidence intervals, and decline to publish anything that strays beyond what the source data supports.

-I started CostByCounty after relocating and discovering how wildly living costs vary from one county to the next, even within the same state.
+Living costs vary widely from one county to the next, even within the same state.
 The Census Bureau publishes extraordinary data through the American Community Survey, but it is buried in spreadsheets and data portals.
-I wanted a site where a regular person could see, in 30 seconds, how their county compares on rent, home values, and affordability — with the sources right there on the page.
+CostByCounty provides a place where a person could see, in 30 seconds, how their county compares on rent, home values, and affordability — with the sources right there on the page.
 No paywall, no gatekeeping, just public data presented honestly.

 That same need shows up in every vertical we cover: property taxes, crime, health, schools, environmental risk.
 The government already collects this data.
 Our job is to clean it, verify it, and make it comparable.